hivyleague/mitemeter/README.md

 * stl/box_attachment.stl: this part is attached to the pipe with a M4 screw and can be glued as well for air tightness
 * stl/clip.stl: you would need 3 of them and they clip ot the box_attachment

-### The sample cups
+## The sample cups

-We use conical cups with a 3d printed rim that screws into the box attachment
+We use conical cups (OD: 100mm) with a 3d printed rim that screws into the box attachment.

+## The sample cups

+For questions or comments, please [get in touch by email](mailto:william@hivyleague.com).